Skyshader77/Lacryma-Hydra/chapter14.typ

 Nix had once touched the painted marble, letting her mind travel through time.
 From Emperor Marro reuniting the Tiarmat and Medean Empires one last time to the desperate struggle against Molochian hordes, the memories of the elders resurfaced through art.
 They had always succeeded in rocking Nix within her present hammock, singing songs of bravery and treason.

 She and Ralens the Younger had rehearsed the procedure multiple times.
 The Emperor had to learn how to address his subjects at court, commoners and nobles alike.
 Somehow Claradore thought it wise for Nix to instruct him on that matter.
-Nix had protested that she only served as a mathematics tutor.
+Nix had protested that she had only served as a mathematics tutor up to that point.

 "Then you too will learn to navigate the sea of court, my dear," had said Claradore, cryptic as always.